tomasba/BundleOffer/README.md

 2. run in embedded tomcat: *mvn tomcat7:run*

 ## Endpoints
-By default the app url:
+By default the app local url:
 http://localhost:8080/BundleProvider

 One of options for executing the REST services available - Postman.